daratha/profile-daratha/_services/kubernetes.md

-Architect and build Kubernetes statements
+Architect and build Kubernetes clusters for your business.

+Build Kubernetes clusters for your business in AWS ECS and Google GKE.